GSNadarajan/Mock-E-commerce-32515/README.md

 ## Disclaimer

-This is a mock implementation intended for demonstration and development purposes only.
-It is not suitable for production use without additional security measures and proper database integration.
+This implementation is for demonstration and development purposes only.
+It is not suitable for production use without additional security improvements and database integration.